DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/firmware_upload.md

 12. Power cycle the Jaguar board.

 *The FreeEMS Bench Test firmware should now be installed on your Jaguar board.*

+You will use this procedure to load different FreeEMS firmware from this point forward.

 --/

-/-- 337x260 img/operation/FreeEMS_loader_advanced.png "" Communication settings --/
+/-- 337x260 img/operation/FreeEMS_loader_advanced.png "Communication settings" --/

 ## Verifying correct operation of the firmware ##

-/-- 337x260 img/operation/CuteComDataStreaming.png "" CuteCom streaming FreeEMS data logs
+/-- 337x260 img/operation/CuteComDataStreaming.png "CuteCom streaming FreeEMS data logs"

 1. Connect CuteCom with the correct settings and hex mode on.
 2. Verify that data is streaming past at a high rate.